 - To avoid break-down or failure to start the vehicle, maintain a battery with full cranking power. - Trained dealer technicians have the diagnostic equipment to test the battery and ensure that the connections and cables are corrosion-free.

 Belts

-- Belts may need replacing if they squeak or show signs of cracking or splitting. - Trained dealer technicians can inspect the belts and recommend replacement when necessary.
+- Belts may need replacing if they squeak or show signs of cracking or splitting. - Trained dealer technicians have access to tools and equipment to inspect the belts and recommend adjustment or replacement when necessary.